aashay/bellschedule/blogpost.md

 * This must be a `POST` request
 * The `redirect_uri` needs to be the same as the uri on our site that handles the oauth flow (in our case, http://APP_URL/oauth).
-* For the initial OAuth flow, we must use `Basic` Authorization and pass in a base64 encoding of CLIENT_ID:CLIENTSECRET.
+* For the initial OAuth flow, we must use `Basic` Authorization and pass in a base64 encoding of `CLIENT_ID:CLIENTSECRET`.

 Finally, we'll make one more request to `/me` using the `access_token` that came from the result of the OAuth dance.
 This will give us a bunch of useful user data, including the user's `id` and `name` among other things.